jenkinsci/artifact-repository-parameter-plugin/docs/Build.md

 > Jenkins in there.
 The plugins are located in `work/plugins/`.
 Changes can survive
 > instance restarts.

-To change the Jenkins version this plugin depends on simply change the property `jenkins.version` in the Maven POM.
+To change the Jenkins version simply change the property `jenkins.version` in the Maven POM.
 Make sure to rely on LTS versions whenever possible.

 It's possible to automatically install Jenkins plugins to the local instance for testing.
 To do so list them as Maven dependencies but make sure they have a `<scope>test</scope>`